karlos123w/NodeTask/README.md

-## How to install and run project withDocker
+## How to install and run project with Docker

-## Requiments
-Nodejs minimum: v20.10.0

 ## Clone repository
 ```bash